andrew henderson menu

 Georgia has long been a favored jurisdiction of ours.
 Things have been changing in the country but it is still a great place to consider getting a second European residence permit.

 We’ve talked about Georgia quite a bit, especially for banking.
-Recently, Georgia has raised the requirement of its real estate residence program from $35,000 to $100,000 for a temporary residence permit.
+Georgia requires an investment of US$100,000 for its real estate residence program for a temporary residence permit.

 And if you want permanent residence, you’re going to have to do more than that.